sprbaynes/vp-assessment/README.md

 Complete run instructions can be found below

-1. cd to the shared project directory and run `npm run build`
+1. cd to the shared project directory and run `npm install` and then `npm run build`
 2. cd to the backend project directory.
 3. Create a .env file in the backend directory containing the following.
 ```